Claims Infected Aged Care Worker Was Told To Continue Working

 A fifth Melbourne nursing home was forced into lockdown on Monday night after one staff member had worked a shift at another aged care facility which was listed as an exposure site.

-Canberra has taken action by reinstating a policy that blocks aged care staff from working across multiple privately owned homes across Melbourne.
-The policy was imposed during the second wave last year but was lifted in November 2020.
+Canberra has taken action by reinstating a policy that blocks aged care staff from working across multiple privately homes across Melbourne.
+The policy was imposed during the second wave last year, but was lifted in November 2020.

-Health authorities confirmed another 9 locally acquired cases on Tuesday, and the list of exposure sites climbs to over 300.
+Health authorities confirmed another 9 locally acquired cases on Tuesday, and the list of expsoure sites climbs to over 300.
 Find a full list of exposure sites here.

 Catch up on the latest headlines on The National Briefing.
 Available on Listnr.